-With the ability to search all of your legacy recordings in a single repository enables you to meet your obligations quickly and easily under subject access requests as well as providing you with the capability, where appropriate, to securely remove recordings under the right to be forgotten.
+The ability to search all of your legacy recordings in a single repository enables you to meet your obligations quickly and easily under subject access requests as well as provides you with the capability, where appropriate, to securely remove recordings under the right to be forgotten.

 The net result is that you reduce the risk to the business of potential non-compliance of your historic call recording while at the same time reducing the cost, management overhead and security challenges of maintaining multiple legacy platforms.

-To help organisations who face these challenges of securing and ensuring compliance of legacy call recordings, we have created a Best Practice Guide.
+To help organisations who face these challenges of securing and ensuring compliance with legacy call recordings, we have created a Best Practice Guide.
 I am sure you will find this useful.
-However, if you have any specific questions, please do not hesitate to reach out to myself or the team.
+However, if you have any specific questions, please do not hesitate to reach out to me or the team.
 Contact Us.